Alex O'Hanlon: Wexford loan

 O'Hanlon signed for fellow League of Ireland First Division club Wexford on a season long loan on 25 February 2021.
 After making just 7 appearances for the club, he departed Wexford and left Shelbourne, opting to play amateur football.

 St Mochta's

 O'Hanlon signed for Leinster Senior League side St Mochta's in July 2021 during their pre-season.
-He appeared in their 2021 FAI Cup campaign, setting up an extra-time winner for Alan Byrne in a 2–1 win over Ulster Senior League side Cockhill Celtic in the Qualifying Round on the 10th July 2021.
-On the 25th July he played the full 90 minutes as his side reached the Second Round of the FAI Cup, beating fellow Leinster Senior League side Crumlin United 2–1 away from home.
+He appeared in their 2021 FAI Cup campaign, setting up an extra-time winner for Alan Byrne in a 2–1 win over Ulster Senior League side Cockhill Celtic in the Qualifying Round on 10 July 2021.
+On 25 July he played the full 90 minutes as his side reached the Second Round of the FAI Cup, beating fellow Leinster Senior League side Crumlin United 2–1 away from home.

 International career

 O'Hanlon has played international football for the Republic of Ireland all the way up from Under 15s level to Under 21s.
 He made his Under 21 debut on 11 February 2017 against the Ireland Amateurs squad.